-The people I am meeting are authentic, weathered, inspiring and full of empathy and the raw and often brutal lived experience of being in a world that is not working on so many levels.
+The people I am meeting are authentic, weathered, inspiring, talented and full of empathy and the wisdom that comes from the raw and often brutal lived experience of being in a world that is not working on so many levels.
 We need to hear each other's voices and just stop, for a while, and be fully present with whatever is arising.
 Active and embodied listening without too many time constraints so that we can commune together and simply be.

 Humanity is in need of this kind of reunion right now.
 This beingness.
 Up close.
 Personal.
 One to one or one to few.
 Intimate, raw conversations with any judgements politely bracketed or ignored.
 Deep bow.